Introduction

 Grouping pots together can help reduce drying.

-A single pot sitting alone on a sunny patio is exposed on all sides.
+A single pot on a sunny patio is exposed on all sides.
 When pots are grouped, they shade each other slightly and create a cooler, more sheltered little area.

 - Herbs